prog-re/ugly/docs/manual.md

 $api = new Ugly();
 $api->get(['fruit','?vegetable'],function($fruit,$vegetable=null){
-        return "Matches on 'fruit' AND 'vegetable' of provided";
+        return "Matches on 'fruit' alone AND when 'fruit' and 'vegetable' is provided";
     })
     ->execute();
 ?>
 ```

-The greedy nature of the matcher means that optional parameters must be carefully ordered so they don't shadow other routes.
+The greedy nature of the matcher means that routes with optional parameters must be carefully ordered so they don't shadow other routes.

 ### Request bodies